neondatabase/neon-postgresql-expert/markdown/neon_code_readmes.md

 # Example docker compose configuration

 The configuration in this directory is used for testing Neon docker images: it is not intended for deploying a usable system.
-To run a development environment where you can experiment with a minature Neon system, use `cargo neon` rather than container images.
+To run a development environment where you can experiment with a miniature Neon system, use `cargo neon` rather than container images.

 This configuration does not start the storage controller, because the controller needs a way to reconfigure running computes, and no such thing exists in this setup.